-These 5,000 people made me feel like I was living in a world built on green and blue blocks.
-A world with signs I couldn’t read and sound effects I couldn’t hear and hand gestures I couldn’t understand.
+But these people made me feel like I was living in a world with signs I couldn’t read and sound effects I couldn’t hear and hand gestures I couldn’t understand.
 A world without structure.
 A city without sidewalks.
-A building with no foundation.
+A map with no key.

-I took a step back and thought a bit about the people who had told me that in order to learn Ruby, I simply needed to come up with a project and jump on in.
-I thought a bit about this group and, hey, given the makeup of our industry, it’s no surprise —
+I took a step back and thought a bit about the people who had told me that in order to learn Ruby, I, Sara Simon, simply needed to come up with a project and jump on in.
+I thought a bit about this group and given the makeup of our industry, it’s no surprise—

-Now, that’s cool.
+Now, that’s great.
 Right?
-There is absolutely, absolutely nothing wrong with that.
+There is absolutely nothing wrong with that.